 CCC FAC 1.
-Completed Inspection Request form. ✓ ✓ 2.
-Results, summary, analysis, and statement of materials and compaction testing carried out to ensure compliance to construction standards, including; subgrade, base course gravel, concrete and pavement structure, and including a 11" X 17" Overall plan containing stationing or reference points, as related to testing. √ \ 3.
+Completed Inspection Request form. \checkmark \checkmark 2.
+Results, summary, analysis, and statement of materials and compaction testing carried out to ensure compliance to construction standards, including; subgrade, base course gravel, concrete and pavement structure, and including a 11" X 17" Overall plan containing stationing or reference points, as related to testing. ~ ✓ 3.
 Inspection report including a detail deficiency list, if applicable, including 11" x 17" Overall Plan referring the number of the deficiency to a location on the plan, and a commitment date to complete deficiencies in total.
 The same plan as in 2 above can be used.
-All structures to be secured by compacted backfill to surface so as to prevent water penetration beneath or beside the structure. √ 4.
-Detailed calculation of penalties, if applicable. ✓ √ 5. √ √ 6.
-Tangible Assets Report ✓ 7.
-As-built drawings as stipulated in the City Design Manual and/or the Servicing Agreement - upon application, 6 months after CCC √
+All structures to be secured by compacted backfill to surface so as to prevent water penetration beneath or beside the structure. ~ 4.
+Detailed calculation of penalties, if applicable. \checkmark √ 5.
+Completed Certificate stamped and signed by Professional recognized by APEGA.
+The CCC maintenance period date will be entered by the City. ✓ ✓ 6.
+Tangible Assets Report \checkmark 7.
+As-built drawings as stipulated in the City Design Manual and/or the Servicing Agreement - upon application, 6 months after CCC ✓

-\Staged road construction
+Staged road construction